 Interest rate risk is the risk that the fair value or future cash flows of an asset will fluctuate because of changes in market interest rates.
 To manage interest rate risk, the investment committee monitors exposures and maintains the portfolio duration within the limits specified in the investment policies and objectives of the Company.
-As at December 31, 2021, the interest rate risk is coming from CSOC's investment in CSOF and its other fixed income investments.
+As at December 31, 2022, the interest rate risk is coming from CSOC's investment in CSOF and its other fixed income investments.

-CSOF was not exposed to interest rate risk as at December 31, 2021:
+The table below summarizes CSOF's exposure to interest rate risk based on the remaining term to maturity as at December 31, 2022: